How to Use the New iOS 14 Precise Location Feature - The Mac Observer

 Your apps don’t really need to know your precise location, do they?
 Most of the time, the answer is no. However, iOS has always shared your exact location with all apps for which you enabled Location Services.
-Thanks to a new setting in the iOS 14 beta, Precise Location, you can choose to limit just how close to home those apps can pinpoint you.
+Thanks to a new setting in the iOS 14 beta that my colleague John Martellaro touched on, Precise Location, you can choose to limit just how close to home those apps can pinpoint you.

 The Now and Future of Location Services in iOS14